 39. "A Place of His Own," 1976 episode of Happy Days (ABC, 1974-1984; Paramount, 2008 dvd).

-episode, 3) title of series, 4) network, 5) inclusive dates of the
+title of series, 4) network, 5) inclusive dates of the series, 6) if

 40. Ron Haviv, interview by Charlie Rose, 12 Feb.
 2001, The Charlie Rose Show (PBS).

-of the episode, if given, 4) the date of the interview, 5) name of
+episode, if given, 4) the date of the interview, 5) name of the program,

 Use these models for information people have communicated to you

 directly.
-Model footnote 44 is appropriate for informal oral
+Model footnote 43 is appropriate for informal oral history

 45. Charles Chipping, lecture for